April 26, 2022

 Test results in IntelliJ

 As we can see, we get the error range and time statistics (average, minimum and maximum time to perform the simulation).
+If JMeter is integrated into your CI/CD, you will see your results in those dashboards.

 How to Run JMeter DSL Tests at Scale in BlazeMeter